-We are very pleased to announce that online safety training is now available for all FIRST Robotics Competition & FIRST Tech Challenge teams through the Safety Learning Portal.
-Students and Team Mentors are strongly encouraged to expand their safety knowledge by completing UL safety-related training courses.
-Topics include:
+FIRST Robotics Competition & FIRST Tech Challenge teams can access online safety training through the Safety Learning Portal.
+Students and mentors are strongly encouraged to expand their safety knowledge by completing UL safety-related training courses.
+Topics include, but are not limited to: